zzzzz151/AI-text-detector/README.md

 `npm run dev`

-Then, load unpacked extension in browser (with npm terminal running)
+The browser extension is compiled into ai4-td-extension/build/chrome-mv3-dev, load it as unpacked extension in the browser (with npm terminal running)

 To launch the backend, have Docker Desktop running and run run.bat in CMD with